Research

 The Future of U.S.-Pakistan Relations

-Pakistan’s internal troubles already threaten U.S. security and international peace, and Pakistan’s rapidly growing population, nuclear arsenal, and relationships with China and India will continue to force it onto the United States’ geostrategic map in new and important ways over the coming decades.
+Pakistan’s internal troubles already threaten U.S. security and international peace, and Pakistan’s rapidly growing population, nuclear arsenal, and relationships with China and India will continue to force it onto the United States’ geopolitical map in new and important ways over the coming decades.
+After the publication of Dr. Markey’s book No Exit from Pakistan: America’s Tortured Relationship with Islamabad (Cambridge, 2013) he continues to follow these issues closely.